Fritz Goldschmidt: Nazi era

-When Adolf Hilter came to power in Germany in 1933, the Goldschmidts were persecuted under Nazi anti-Jewish laws.
+When Adolf Hitler came to power in Germany in 1933, the Goldschmidts were persecuted under Nazi anti-Jewish laws.
 Goldschmidt was forced to resign from his position as president of Schlesische Getreide-Kreditbank AG.
 In accordance with the Nazi race laws, his businesses were "aryanized", that is forceably transferred to non-Jewish owners..
 The Goldschmidts' three sons were expelled from Germany and fled to safety in the United States, the United Kingdom and then in British-controlled Palestine.

 In 1936, his wife, Thea, sold nine sculptures from Auguste Gaul's series "Der kleine Tierpark" through the Paul Graupe auction house in Berlin.
 A small group of paintings were sent with the Goldschmidt sons and some family friends who had also fled the country, but a large part of their collection remained in Breslau.
 In 1937, the Goldschmidts were forced to move out of the villa on Kommendeweg into smaller accommodation at Kaiser-Wilhelm-Straße 186.
 Fritz was arrested by the Gestapo on Kristallnacht, the Nazi's massive anti-Jewish pogrom, in the night of November 9, 1938, but was released the next day, most likely due to his high position in the Breslau Commodity Exchange.
 His art collection, like all Jewish art collections in the German Reich under Nazi rule, was targeted.
 Their assets were seized or auctioned off.

 In 1943 the Nazis deported the Goldschmidts to Theresienstadt concentration camp, and then to the Auschwitz extermination camp, where they were murdered in 1944.
 Fritz was 72 and Thea was 56.